Kritish007/portablesolarsystem/README.md

 # Time Commitment
 ![timecommitment](https://user-images.githubusercontent.com/42982622/49824569-65af5300-fd50-11e8-90a7-5e976da4524b.png)
+Even though I have stated it would take me 15 weeks to fully complete this project with its instruction, the project can be fresh started and be finished within 7 weeks.
+The parts ordered and pcb soldering are the major part in time consuming. <br/>

 # Mechanical Assembly
 A change of address from 0x48 to 0x4B was required.
 This was done by connecting the ADDR to the SCL pin.